rishabh10gpt/rishabh10gpt/README.md

 ---
-Although i am working since 2019, i don't have any work related projects here.
+I have just personal projects here.
 Feel free to explore my repositories for these and other small projects that I find fascinating.

 ---